bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ### Apr 2002 - Jun 2010 TOP-KNIGA, Novosibirsk, Russia - Software Developer, DevOps Lead

-Development of numerous backends and integrations managed biggest bookseller's retailer infrastructure for more than 200+ servers and 300 subsystems and services in production and test
+Development and control of numerous backends and integrations managed biggest bookseller's retailer infrastructure for more than 200+ servers and 300 subsystems and services in production and test

 ## Education